CMESTUDENTENSOMHARETTNAMNSOMBORJARMEDC/todo-api/README.md

 Node.js is required

+Run the following in your terminal:
 ``` sh
 node server.js
 ```

 Server runs on port 5001.
 Connect via http://localhost:5001/

+## Usage

+The following are examples with [Curl](https://github.com/curl/curl)

 ### Get all todos